ImageMagick/MagickCache/README.md

 $ magick-cache -passkey passkey.txt create /opt/magick-cache
 ```

 Where `passkey.txt` contains your cache passkey.
-Don't forget your passkey.
+Don't lose your passkey.
 Without it, you will be unable to identify, expire, or delete content in your cache.

+You only need to create a MagickCache once.
+You can, however, create more than one MagickCache with different paths.

-Once its created, you will want to populate the cache with content that includes images, video, audio, or metadata.
+Once the MagickCache is created, you will want to populate the cache with content that includes images, video, audio, or metadata.

 ## Put content in the MagickCache